dotnet/runtime/docs/design/coreclr/botr/readytorun-format.md

 ## READYTORUN_SECTION_METHODDEF_ENTRYPOINTS

-This section contains in native format sparse array (see 4 Native Format) that maps methoddef row to method entrypoint.
+This section contains a native format sparse array (see 4 Native Format) that maps methoddef rows to method entrypoints.
 Methoddef is used as index into the array.
-The element of the array is index of the method in `READYTORUN_SECTION_RUNTIME_FUNCTIONS`, followed by list of slots that needs to be filled before method can be executed executing.
+The element of the array is index of the method in `READYTORUN_SECTION_RUNTIME_FUNCTIONS`, followed by list of slots that need to be filled before the method can start executing.

-The index of the method is shift left by 1 bit, with the low bit indicating whether the list of slots to fixup follows.
+The index of the method is left-shifted by 1 bit with the low bit indicating whether a list of slots to fix up follows.
 The list of slots is encoded as follows (same encoding as used by NGen):

 ```
 READYTORUN_IMPORT_SECTIONS absolute index